-Note: Alumni may bypass the audition process if attending the same program (i.e. if a student attended the Orchestra program in 2022, they may register without auditioning for the Orchestra program).
-In this case, a placement audition will be required by May 1st, 2023.
+Note: Alumni may bypass the audition process if attending the same program (i.e. if a student attended the Orchestra program in 2023, they may register without auditioning for the 2024 Orchestra program).

 To learn more about the Symphony Orchestra Program, click here.

 Tips on getting over those audition nerves, led by Michelle Basile, Director, PIMF Piano Studies Program and former conductor at the Governor’s School of Virginia.